gregsqueeb/Frame-48/README.md

 The brass inserts can be fixed in the bottom case by heating them and applying pressure with a soldering iron set to about 200-220C.

+I created this iteration of the VOID Ergo S because I wanted my keyboard to have arrow keys as I use them a lot in my work as a product designer.
+I also wanted to build a keyboard that utilized [WorkLouder](https://worklouder.cc/) keycaps because I am a huge fan of their design and product.
+To be able to use their keycaps I needed to use choc style low profile switches which I couldn't get to work with the original Void Ergo S.

 # Bill of Materials

 * 46 diodes (tme.eu [link](https://www.tme.eu/ro/en/details/1n4148-dio/tht-universal-diodes/diotec-semiconductor/1n4148/)/aliexpress [link](https://www.aliexpress.com/item/32729204179.html))
+* Keycaps.
+This build was designed with [Work Louder Keycaps](https://worklouder.cc/shop/wrk-legend/) in mind.
 * 44/46 choc switches [link](https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=6337)
 * 24 AWG (0.2 mm2) wire
 * 2 × [Adafruit KB2040](https://www.adafruit.com/product/5302)